Everything you need to know about Blue Whale Watching in Loreto

 Due to tight regulations in Loreto Bay, it’s not possible to go whale watching on your own.
 Mexico has a strict code of conduct for whale watching, to protect whales from a multitude of stressors, such as boats getting too close, chasing them and too many boats crowding around at once.

 To see blue whales in Mexico, you’ll need to book onto a tour.
 Whale watching tours in Loreto typically depart from the central Loreto Marina or Marina Puerto Escondido, which is south of the city.
-There are a few companies to choose from, all who offer blue whale tours in Loreto, but we would highly recommend Loreto Sea and Land Tours.
-They are a locally owned, fully-licensed company with 12 years of experience offering guided whale tours.
-All of their guides and captains have the upmost respect for local wildlife and are incredibly knowledgeable.
+There are a few companies to choose from, all of who offer blue whale tours in Loreto, but we would highly recommend Loreto Sea and Land Tours.
+They are a locally owned, fully licensed company with 12 years of experience offering guided whale tours.
+All of their guides and captains have the utmost respect for local wildlife and are incredibly knowledgeable.
 Many of their trips also give you the opportunity to visit the islands of Loreto and see other species of wildlife too.
 Alternatively, Loreto Blue Whales offers private whale watching trips for a more intimate experience.

 Blue whale behaviours

 You might be wondering what you can expect to see on a blue whale tour in Loreto.
-Each trip is different, but when you see a blue whale, you’ll likely spot it from it’s breath first.
+Each trip is different, but when you see a blue whale, you’ll likely spot it from its breath first.
 Whales breathe air at the ocean’s surface and when they exhale, you’ll see a huge plume of mist drift away, like in the above photo.
 Then its sleek back rises from the water, followed by a small dorsal fin breaking the surface.

 Blue whales often surface for a few minutes at a time, before diving for up to ten minutes as they feed.
 Unlike other species, blue whales follow a circular pattern when they feed.
 This makes it easier to predict where a whale might re-appear, so you can follow the path slowly and at a distance.

 When some whales dive, they lift their tail (fluke) out of the water, in a behaviour known as fluking.
-The deep sea feeders, like grey and sperm whales, often show their fluke when they dive.
+The deep sea feeders, like grey and sperm whales, often show their flukes when they dive.
 Humpbacks are also known for fluking.
 It’s much less common to see the tail of a surface feeder, like blue, fin and sei whales – but not impossible.
 As you can see from the photo below, if you get lucky, you might see a blue whale fluke too.

 Which whales and dolphins can you see in Loreto Bay?